 Sounds of Healing

 Scientists and vets have observed that cats seem to heal from injuries, particularly broken bones and muscle damage, much faster than other animals.
 Various health conditions that are prevalent in dogs and many other animals, such as arthritis and lameness, are virtually nonexistent in cats.
-The reason for this, as unlikely as it sounds, may be the purr.
+The reason for this, as unlikely as it sounds, maybe the purr.

-Vibrations occurring at certain frequencies have been shown to increase bone density, reverse muscle atrophy and reduce pain; this is why biomechanical stimulation techniques are so widely used in gyms and physical therapy.
+Vibrations at certain frequencies have been shown to increase bone density, reverse muscle atrophy and reduce pain; this is why biomechanical stimulation techniques are widely used in gyms and physical therapy.
 The most effective frequencies for these purposes are between 25 and 150 Hz – the same range of frequencies encompassed by purring.
 This indicates that cats may use their purrs to accelerate the healing process and prevent injuries in the first place.

 The healing power of the purr may even extend to those within the cat’s proximity, including us.
 When your cat sits on your lap and purrs, it may be more than a simple display of affection.
 Dr. Cat is in the house, ready to heal your wounds, strengthen your ligaments and reduce your inflammation, all with the power of the purr.

 Even without the good vibrations, purring seems to have a stress-reducing effect on all who hear it.
-The relaxing rhythms of the purr can cause us to slow and deepen our breathing to match, which in turn increases oxygen intake, lowers blood pressure and calms the nerves.
+The relaxing rhythms of the purr can cause us to slow and deepen our breathing to match, which in turn increases oxygen intake, lowers blood pressure, and calms the nerves.
 Maybe it’s for this reason that cat owners have been shown to have a much lower risk of heart disease than non-owners – our cats literally make us healthier.

 "In ancient times cats were worshipped as gods; they have not forgotten this."